techno-tim/techno-tim.github.io/longhorn-install/README.md

 [![Cloud Native Distributed Storage in Kubernetes with Longhorn](https://img.youtube.com/vi/eKBBHc0t7bc/0.jpg)](https://www.youtube.com/watch?v=eKBBHc0t7bc "Cloud Native Distributed Storage in Kubernetes with Longhorn")

 Storage in Kubernetes is hard, complicated, and messy.
 Configuring volumes, mounts, and persistent volumes claims and getting it right can be a challenge.
-It's also challenging to manage that storage, replicated it across all your Kubernetes clusters.
+It's also challenging to manage that storage and replicate it across all your Kubernetes clusters.
 It's also been very challenging to do this on bare metal, outside of a cloud provider.
 That's where Longhorn comes.
 Longhorn is an open source, a CNCF distributed block storage system for Kubernetes.
-It comes with a UI, backups, snapshots, and cluster disaster recovery and it does all this with or without Rancher.
+It comes with a UI, backups, snapshots, cluster disaster recovery, and it does all this with or without Rancher.
 Rancher is NOT a requirement.